sukritishuk/ML_ZoomCamp_Capstone_Project/README.md

 * **CatBoost for Classification** algorithm was used as an additional exercise in this project, to explore more from this dataset.
 CatBoost or **Categorical Boosting** is an open-source boosting library developed by Yandex.
 The greatest advantage of CatBoost is that it automatically handles categorical features, using Ordered target statistics.
 As this dataset mostly has categorical features, making predictions using CatBoost and tuning its parameters acted as a good experiment to learn.
 * After evaluating multiple models the Best Model was chosen as **Random Forest for Classification**.
 Hereafter, this best model was used (as a Python script) in a Web service (using **Flask**) and deployed locally (using **Docker**).
 * Lastly, the Collision Injury Prediction service, was also deployed in the cloud using **AWS Elastic Beanstalk**.
 For this, Elastic Beanstalk command-line interface (CLI) was added as a development dependency (only for the project).
 Then an environment for the collision injury prediction service was created in AWS which successfully launched the environment and provided a public url to reach the application.
 This url was finally used to make collision injury predictions about details of the new 'sample collided person' as input.
+* As an experiment, I also created an instant Web Application for my Collision Injury Prediction service using **Streamlit**, open-source python framework for building web apps.
+This app gets user inputs for collision and outputs collision injury predictions and probabilities.
+The app was deployed usin **Streamlit Cloud** as an app with a public url.